-Allow pass inbound fragmented large packets Certain games and video streaming service use fragmented UDP packets to transfer data.
+Allow pass inbound fragmented large Certain games and video streaming service use fragmented UDP packets to transfer data.
 Enabling this option allows these applications to function properly.
-If this option is not enabled, the router will attempt to reassemble fragmented packets up to a certain value (e.g., 15xx-2102) kilobytes long.
+If this option is not enabled, the router will attempt to reassemble fragmented packets up to a certain value (e.g., 15xx~2102) kilobytes long.
 Packets larger than the certain value will be discarded.
 If this option is enabled, the router always passes fragmented packets without reassembling them, regardless of the size of the packet.
 Enable Strict Security Firewall If this option and the Web Content Filter (WCF) are both enabled, web traffic will be blocked if the WCF server fails to respond to lookup requests.
-Block routing connections initiated from WAN IPv6 - IPv6 does not make use of Network Address Translation (NAT), so all LAN hosts receive public IPv6 IP addresses that are exposed to the WAN.
+Block routing packet from WAN IPv6 - IPv6 does not make use of Network Address Translation (NAT), so all LAN hosts receive public IPv6 IP addresses that are exposed to the WAN.
 Enable this option to block WAN hosts from connecting to LAN hosts using IPv6.
 IPv4 - For LAN hosts receiving WAN IPv4 addresses using the IP routed subnet, enable this option to prevent WAN hosts from connecting to LAN hosts.
 This option has no effect on LAN hosts on private LAN subnets.
+Backup Firewall Click Backup to save the firewall configuration.
+Restore Firewall Click Select to choose a firewall configuration file.
+Then click Restore to apply the file.